Most carpet cleaner rentals available near you will be either Bissell or Rug Doctor carpet cleaners.

 Bissell and Rug Doctor carpet cleaner rentals are quite similar, and the best option for you will likely depend on your purpose in renting a carpet cleaner.
 Both brands offer upright and portable models for rent, but their machines have some differences that may make one better than the other for your purposes.

-If the price is an important factor for you, note that the prices of Bissell and Rug Doctor rentals are comparable, but do vary somewhat by store.
-For details, see our research on the rental costs at more than 25 Bissell and Rug Doctor rental locations.
+If the price is an important factor for you, note that the prices of Bissell and Rug Doctor rentals are comparable but do vary somewhat by store.
+For details, see our research on the rental costs at various Bissell and Rug Doctor rental locations.

-Factors to Consider When Renting a Carpet Cleaner
+Factors to Consider When Choosing a Carpet Cleaner

-Bissell offers one upright model for rent: the Big Green Deep Carpet Cleaning Machine.
-Rug Doctor has two, known as the Pro Deep Cleaner and X3 Carpet Cleaner.
-The Rug Doctor X3 is the brand’s more cost-effective model and is heavier than the Pro Deep Cleaner or Bissell’s machine.
+The Rug Doctor’s X3 is the brand’s more cost-effective model and is heavier than the Pro Deep Cleaner or Bissell’s machine.

-Bissell’s Big Green and the Rug Doctor Pro Deep Cleaner have similar features, including two-tank water systems, forward and backward movement, and relatively lighter weights (around 35 to 40 pounds when empty).
+Bissell’s Big Green and the Rug Doctor’s Pro Deep Cleaner have similar features, including two-tank water systems, forward and backward movement, and relatively lighter weights (around 35 to 40 pounds when empty).